Burlington Route - Colorado & Southern

 CB&Q No. 4000 (Aeolus)

 With the advent of the Burlington Route's famous Zephyr diesel streamliners, some steam power was needed to protect their schedules when the regular engines were out of service.
 In 1937, the CB&Q's West Burlington Shops rebuilt No. 3002 with a shroud emulating the "shovel-nose" style of the earlier stainless-steel streamlined diesels.
-(A photo appears on the North East Rails site.)
 As rebuilt, No. 3002 was renumbered to No. 4000 and christened Aeolus after the ancient god of winds, in keeping with the Zephyr motif.
 In 1941 the shops built sister locomotive No. 4001, also called Aeolus.
+(To view a photo in our Random Steam Collection, click here).
 Because of the similarity between Aeolus and the name Alice, No. 4000 soon acquired the nickname "Big Alice the Goon" after a Popeye cartoon character.
 Both engines lost their shrouds to the World War II steel drive, but the nickname held.
-Today "Alice" is displayed in La Crosse, Wisconsin.
-You can view photos of her recent cosmetic restoration on a web site of The 4000 Foundation, Ltd.
+Today "Alice" is displayed in La Crosse, Wisconsin, cosmetically restored by The 4000 Foundation, Ltd.

-The 2-10-4 or Texas type locomotive was used by a number of North American railroads in heavy freight service, including coal and iron ore trains, although a few lines (Santa Fe, Canadian Pacific) employed them in passenger service over mountain grades.
+The 2-10-4 or Texas type locomotive was used by a number of North American railroads in heavy freight service, including coal and iron ore trains.
+Only the Canadian Pacific employed them in regular passenger service, over mountain grades in the Rockies.
 The Burlington's 2-10-4s in class M-4 were built in 1927 and 1929 by Baldwin Locomotive Works.
 They tipped the scales at 504,570 pounds locomotive weight, and at 93,700 pounds of tractive effort they were without doubt the Burlington's heaviest and heftiest steam engines.
-Their 64-inch drivers rendered them definitely freight locomotives, and they spent most of their career at the head of coal drags originating in southern Illinois.
-Carrying 250 pounds of boiler pressure per square inch, they had a grate area of 107 square feet, 5900 square feet of evaporative heating surface and 2500 square feet of superheater surface.
+Their 64-inch drivers rendered them definitely freight locomotives, and they spent their later career at the head of coal drags originating in southern Illinois.
+Carrying 250 pounds of boiler pressure per square inch, they had a grate area of 106.5 square feet, 5907 square feet of evaporative heating surface and 2487 square feet of superheating surface.

 CB&Q No. 6316

 On a dreary, wintry day around Thanksgiving, 1956, I photographed No. 6316 as she sat on the lead tracks to the Galesburg roundhouse, perhaps having come up from Beardstown with a train of coal hoppers.
-(This was a dark, low-contrast picture; I did the best I could with my image editing software.)
 No. 6316, built in 1927 and rebuilt in November, 1939, was scrapped in 1959.
-The Burlington called its 2-10-4s the "Colorado" type, but ironically seldom if ever used them in their namesake state.
+The Burlington called its 2-10-4s the "Colorado" type, and photos show them operating in their namesake state during the 1930s-1940s.

 A family trip from Illinois to visit relatives in the Denver area in August 1957 was also planned as a steam-hunting expedition by the men of the family.
 One target was the Colorado & Southern, a subsidiary of the Burlington Route.
 This was my first chance to try out my new 35mm camera, a modest Montgomery Ward model of German manufacture, on steam photography.